SudTechnology/hello-sud-plus-ios/project/Example/QuickStart/README_en.md

     ```
     </details>

-- Step 4：Create a game interaction event handler subclass that inherits from `SudGameBaseEventHandlerEventHandler` and implements the necessary interfaces, for example：QuickStartSudGameEventHandler.m
+- Step 4：Create a game interaction event handler subclass that inherits from `SudGameBaseEventHandler` and implements the necessary interfaces, for example：QuickStartSudGameEventHandler.m
     <details>
     <summary>详细描述 QuickStartSudGameEventHandler.m</summary>